 - Data for France relate to permits which were issued after at least 12 months since the expiry of any previous permit.

 - Data for Poland were recently revised after detecting an error in the compilation of statistics provided previously by national authorities.

 Migration policies within the EU are built upon solidarity and responsibility, taking account of the contribution that immigrants make to the EU.
 Within the European Commission, the Directorate-General for Migration and Home Affairs is responsible for immigration policy.

 In September 2020, the European Commission presented the New Pact on Migration and Asylum.
 This pact provides a comprehensive approach, bringing together policy in the areas of migration, asylum, integration and border management, recognising that the overall effectiveness depends on progress on all fronts.
 It creates faster, seamless migration processes and stronger governance of migration and borders policies, supported by modern IT systems and more effective agencies.
 It aims to reduce unsafe and irregular routes and promote sustainable and safe legal pathways for those in need of protection.
 It reflects the reality that most migrants come to the EU through legal channels, which should be better matched to EU labour market needs.

 All relevant legal acts and information regarding the EU’s immigration policy can be accessed on the European Commission’s website.

 - Residence permits statistics analysed by sex are collected on a voluntary basis.
-Data for 2019 were not provided by the following Member States: Malta and Slovakia.
-Additionally, partial data for 2019 are available for Latvia (missing results for the employment-related reason) and Poland (missing results for the category ‘other reasons’).
+Data for 2020 were not provided by the following Member States: Malta and Slovakia.
+Additionally, partial data for 2020 are available for Germany (results missing for the employment and other-related reasons), Italy (results missing by sex for the category "family reasons") and Latvia (results missing for the category ‘education reasons’).

 - Asylum statistics